magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 practise well.
 Previously we didn’t practise rightly or well, and yet we thought we were right and good just the same.
 When we really look into the matter we upright ourselves, just like turning over one’s hand.
-This means that the or wisdom, arises in the mind, so that it is able to see things anew.
+This means that the ‘one who knows’, or wisdom, arises in the mind, so that it is able to see things anew.
 A new kind of awareness arises.

-Therefore, practitioners must develop this knowing, which we call the one who knows, in their minds.
+Therefore, practitioners must develop this knowing, which we call *Buddho,* the one who knows, in their minds.
 Originally the one who knows is not there, our knowledge is not clear, true or complete.
 This knowledge is therefore too weak to train the mind.
 But then the mind changes, or inverts, as a result of this awareness, called ‘wisdom’ or ‘insight’, which exceeds our previous awareness.
 That previous ‘one who knows’ did not yet know fully and so was unable to bring us to our objective.

-The Buddha therefore taught to look within, Look within, don’t look outwards.
+The Buddha therefore taught to look within, *opanayiko.* Look within, don’t look outwards.
 Or if you look outwards, then look within to see the cause and effect therein.
 Look for the truth in all things, because external objects and internal objects are always affecting each other.
 Our practice is to develop a certain type of awareness until it becomes stronger than our previous awareness.
 This causes wisdom and insight to arise within the mind, enabling us to clearly know the workings of the mind, the language of the mind and the ways and means of all the